-COATING REMOVAL: Coating can be removed from Anodized Aluminum with a solvent like Xylene or a Xylene substitute.
-Care needs to be taken when removing coating from painted metal; contact customer service 0432 469 242.
+COATING REMOVAL: Coating can be removed from Anodized Aluminium with a solvent like Xylene or a Xylene substitute.
+Care needs to be taken when removing coating from painted metal; contact customer service on 0432 469 242.

 Wear nitrile or chemical resistant gloves and eye protection.

 In place of our gray synthetic steel wool Prep Pads, any fine, 000 or 0000, synthetic steel wool pad or Teflon® safe kitchen sponge can be used.
 Do not use regular steel wool as it can leave particles that will rust.

 A mild dish soap like Original Dawn® (with no lotion) and water can be used.

 *For new, small, hard plastics ONLY, use 90%+ Isopropyl Alcohol to prep surface.